Blake was very conversant with what the Bible has to say about Good and Evil:

 But Blake didn't stick to these definitions; MHH was the work of an angry young man.
 The mature Blake returned to more conventional meanings for 'angel' and 'devil'.

-Returning to the Tree of the Knowledge of Good and Evil we may read in Blake's Songs of Innocence and Experience:
+Returning to the Tree of the Knowledge of Good and Evil we may read in Blake's Songs of Innocence and of Experience:

 The Human Abstract.

 And Mercy no more could be,

 If all were as happy as we;